shire-lang/shire-demo/README.md

 ## LICENSE

-This code is distributed under the MPL 2.0 license.
+This code is distributed under the WTFPL license.
 See `LICENSE` in this directory.